rxut/TickrateSwitcher/README.md

 Thanks to Deoad, Buggie, and Marco from the OldUnreal team for helping clean up the code.

-Also, thanks to devereux (https://utctfpug.com/discord) who was the first to come up with the idea.
+Also, thanks to devereux (https://utctfpug.com/discord), who was the first to come up with the idea and create a mod like this.